wpkelso/notes/India.md

 ## Social Structure

 The Indian social structure is based around a caste system.
 It has two systems, with the [[Varna System]] being what is traditionally referred to as the “Caste System”.
+Eventually, the caste system became associated with the [[Jati System]], which differentiated people by birth across multiple, regionally distinct, occupational, lineage, ethnic groups.

+>[!note]
+>In the pre-modern era, religious and caste boundaries were fluid, and the hierarchies were very often contested.